Robust Sparse Mean Estimation via Sum of Squares: Introduction

-In \Cref{sec:concentration_appendix}, we establish concentration of the $\ell_\infty$-norm of the aforementioned tensor.
-We note that our result only requires $O(\log(d))$ moments to be bounded for concentration; prior work in the sparse setting assumes that the distribution has known covariance and is additionally either subgaussian or subexponential.
+In \Cref{sec:concentration_appendix}, we show concentration of the $\ell_\infty$-norm of the aforementioned tensor.
+This happens because of a union bound that we perform in the concentration result.
+Note that while we need only $O(\log(d))$ moments to be bounded for concentration, prior work in the sparse setting assumes that the distribution has known covariance and is either subgaussian or subexponential.